JulesVerne22/JulianSmith.nvim/README.md

 ### Configuration And Extension

-* Inside of your copy, feel free to modify any file you like!
-It's your copy!
 * Feel free to change any of the default options in `init.lua` to better suit your needs.
 * For adding plugins, there are 3 primary options:
   * Add new configuration in `lua/custom/plugins/*` files, which will be auto sourced using `lazy.nvim`
   * Modify `init.lua` with additional plugins.
   * Include the `lua/kickstart/plugins/*` files in your configuration.

-You can also merge updates/changes from the repo back into your fork, to keep up-to-date with any changes for the default configuration.

 #### Example: Adding an autopairs plugin